OwczarekP/Covid-19_NZ_report/README.md

 Then, from month to month, it began to systematically decline.
 From the last available data, in March '21 it stopped at 6.4% Data from: https://data.oecd.org/unemp/unemployment-rate.htm#indicator-chart

+https://flevy.com/coronavirus/new-zealand - link to data to deaths, recovered and all cases